tungthtran/ambry/Rest-API.md

 #### Returns
 The blob properties of the blob as response headers.
 ##### _Success response_
-A successful response is indicated by the status code 200 OK.
+A successful response is indicated by the status code `200 Ok`.
 The response will also contain headers that describe the properties of the blob.

 | Response Header | Type | Description |
 | --- | --- | --- |